mselimata/git-course-article/article.md

 Motivation is this research is to appreciate git and github.
 # Methodology
 Methods of this article is the literature research and curating the list of best resources.
+# Results
+In this research we found that git is amazing, awesome, incredible system for version control of files.